dgehringer/sqsgenerator/docs/source/installation_guide.md

 In the same manner values can be passed to [FindMPI.cmake](https://cmake.org/cmake/help/latest/module/FindMPI.html).

-### on Linux (or  Mac)

 ### with `conda` package manager

+#### on Linux or MacOS

 With `conda` it is easy to install the needed toolchain, and thus get to a quick customized build

 1. **Create** an anaconda environment using

+    on Linux use the following command to install the toolchain

     ```{code-block} bash
-    conda create --name sqs-build python=3
+    conda create --name sqsgen -c conda-forge boost boost-cpp cmake gxx_linux-64 libgomp numpy pip python=3
     ```

-2. **Install** required dependencies dependencies (CMake, g++, boost)

-    with `conda` it is easy to install the toolchain needed to make the binaries
+    on MacOS use this slightly modified version

     ```{code-block} bash
-    conda activate sqs-build
-    conda install -c conda-forge boost boost-cpp
+    conda create --name sqsgen -c conda-forge boost boost-cpp cmake llvm-openmp numpy pip python=3
-    # in case you do not have a system g++/cmake
-    conda install -c anaconda cmake gxx_linux-64
-    ```
-    in case you want to have an MPI enabled build also install the `openmpi` package
-    ```{code-block} bash
-    conda install -c conda-forge openmpi
     ```

 3. **Download** the sources